Levkoganov/weather-app-project/README.md

+**OPTIONAL**

+you can replace ".env" file.

+and use your own key from:https://developer.accuweather.com/.

 How to install:

-**OPTIONAL**

-a)you can replace ".env" file.

-b)and use your own key from:https://developer.accuweather.com/.

 1. npm i
 2. npm start